datapower-virtual-appliance-demo/dpxx-ops/README.md

 <img src="./docs/images/diagram11.png" alt="drawing" width="800"/>

-This screen allows you to define the properties for you copy of the `dp01-src` repository.
+This screen allows you to define the properties for your copy of the `dp01-ops` repository.

 Specifically: